TALO: Pushing 3D Vision Foundation Models Towards Globally Consistent Online Reconstruction: Experiments

 \subsection{Geometry Evaluation}

 We report point-cloud evaluation results on Waymo~\cite{waymo} and nuScenes~\cite{nuScenes} in Table~\ref{tab:waymo_geom} and Table~\ref{tab:nuscenes_geom}.
-To avoid VGGT-SLAM~\cite{vggtslam}’s divergent predictions from dominating the metrics, we clamp per-point errors to 10 m.
-It can be seen that our TALO achieves the best accuracy, completeness, and Chamfer Distance across most scenes and foundation models.
+It can be seen that our TALO achieves the best accuracy, completeness, and Chamfer Distance across most scenes and models.
 However, it is important to note that the ground-truth point clouds are obtained by accumulating LiDAR sweeps, whose capture range and coverage differ significantly from cameras.
 As a result, these metrics do not reliably reflect true geometric accuracy.
-For example, in the two scenes visualized in Fig.~\ref{fig:comp}, the reconstruction produced by VGGT-Long~\cite{vggtlong} exhibits clear trajectory drift, which in turn warps the predicted geometry.
-Yet because LiDAR covers a much larger spatial extent than image-based predictions, the warped point clouds still lie largely within the LiDAR coverage region.
-Consequently, VGGT-Long may obtain similar or even lower error scores despite producing visibly distorted geometry.
-Furthermore, we additionally include zoomed-in views in Fig.~\ref{fig:comp}.
+For example, in the two scenes visualized in Fig.~\ref{fig:comp}, the reconstruction produced by VGGT-Long~\cite{vggtlong} exhibits clear trajectory drift, which warps the predicted geometry.
+Yet because LiDAR covers a much larger spatial extent than image-based predictions, the warped point clouds still lie largely within the LiDAR coverage region, resulting in similar error scores for VGGT-Long (see Fig.~\ref{fig:comp} for exact values) despite visibly distorted geometry.

+Furthermore, since bird’s-eye visualizations at hundreds-of-meters scale obscure local structure, we additionally include zoomed-in views in Fig.~\ref{fig:comp}.
 These close-ups show that our method recovers sharper and more accurate fine-grained geometry, largely eliminating multi-layer artifacts which are frequently observed in prior methods (e.g., ghosted façades and duplicated vehicles) caused by misaligned submaps.
 This improvement arises from our globally aggregated control points and the ability of TPS to correct spatially varying distortions while preserving global smoothness and local rigidity.
+Although these misaligned surfaces constitute only a \textit{minor} fraction of the entire scene and are \textit{weakly} reflected in metrics, they are \textit{crucial} for safety-critical tasks such as distance perception.